Allan-Crespin/REACT-REDUX-Basic-App/README.md

 It will use the port 3000 on your machine.

-'src' folder isn't made with [Create React App](https://github.com/facebook/create-react-app).
+'src' folder isn't generate with [Create React App](https://github.com/facebook/create-react-app).

 All credits go to Udemy course : "React et Redux par la pratique" made by Samir Medjdoub.